brad-carr/Wordle/README.md

 Solved on the 3rd attempt
 ```

-## Notes and Limitations
+## Notes

-This solver uses only the list of valid solutions, excluding the larger set of valid _guess words_, which may be incorporated in future optimizations, where we are looking to eliminate as many letters as possible from the remaining set of untapped letters.

-Problematic seeds can be established by running test `Solve_DynamicFeedback_MultipleSeeds_ShouldFindSolutionWithinSixAttempts`.
-Once found the solution and problematic seed can be added to test `Solve_DynamicFeedback_ProblematicSeeds_ShouldFindSolutionWithinSixAttempts` for further debugging / investigation / algorithm optimisation.
+Challenging seeds can be identified using the test `Solve_DynamicFeedback_MultipleSeeds_ShouldFindSolutionWithinSixAttempts`.
+Discovered problematic cases can be added to `Solve_DynamicFeedback_ProblematicSeeds_ShouldFindSolutionWithinSixAttempts` for investigation and algorithm optimization.

 ## Credits

-File [wordlist.txt](https://github.com/brad-carr/WordleSolver/blob/master/src/Wordle/wordlist.txt) was cloned from [wordlist.txt](https://gist.github.com/cfreshman/a03ef2cba789d8cf00c08f767e0fad7b); thanks to [Cyrus Freshman](https://gist.github.com/cfreshman) for this.
+The [wordlist.txt](https://github.com/brad-carr/WordleSolver/blob/master/src/Wordle/wordlist.txt) file was sourced from [Cyrus Freshman's wordlist](https://gist.github.com/cfreshman/a03ef2cba789d8cf00c08f767e0fad7b).